go-on-blog/blog/src/content/timeline.md

 This picture comes from a blog post by Cliff Berg.
 Here is his own attribution:

 > This chart was developed by a colleague at a company that I worked at, Santeon.
 The information in the graphic was taken from [an article by Craig Larman](https://www.craiglarman.com/wiki/downloads/misc/history-of-iterative-larman-and-basili-ieee-computer.pdf).

+## 2004

+Kanban entered into software development in 2004, when David Anderson introduced it in practice while assisting a software development team at Microsoft.

+Cf. D. J. Anderson, Kanban: Successful Evolutionary Change for Your Technology Business, Blue Hole Press, 2010.